AntCPLab/AntCPLab.github.io/docs/blog/flmpc.md

 ## Secure aggregation

 At first glance, the security lies in whether the update $\delta W_i$ leak information about the underlying data samples.
-Unfortunately a lot of research works have already made a conclusion that the answer is yes:
+Unfortunately a lot of research works have already made a conclusion that the answer is **YES**:
 [Exploiting unintended feature leakage in collaborative learning](https://arxiv.org/abs/1805.04049)(in SP2019), [Deep leakage from gradients](https://arxiv.org/abs/1906.08935) (in NeurIPS2019), [Beyond Inferring Class Representatives: User-Level Privacy Leakage From Federated Learning](https://arxiv.org/abs/1812.00535)(in INFOCOM2019).